Dharío Primero

 Dharío Primero (December 27, 1952 – May 14, 2025), better known as Dharío Primero, was a Dominican singer.

 Primero is considered one of the first singers to venture into ballads in the Dominican Republic.

 Life and career

 Primero was born on December 27, 1952 in Santiago de los Caballeros.
 Throughout his career, he recorded 15 studio albums.

-Primero died in Orlando, Florida on May 14, 2025, at the age of 72, after a battle with lung cancer and heart problems.
+Primero died in Orlando, Florida on May 14, 2025, at the age of 72, suffering from lung cancer and heart problems.